-- We have defined the spatial extent and species composition of the largest documented seagrass bed on earth, and solidly defined a baseline to assess change. - We have defined the spatial and temporal pattern of seagrass community dynamics in the FKNMS and made predictions about future trajectories. - We have identified long-term trends at stations in the FKNMS that are consistent with increases in nutrient availability. - We have defined the effects of changing water quality on seagrass communities in south Florida - We have documented the effects of storms on seagrass communities. - We have experimentally confirmed the role of nitrogen, and of phosphorus near shore and in Florida Bay, in controlling seagrass bed structure and productivity near the reef tract in the FKNMS. - We have provided data for the analysis of potential human impacts on benthic communities to other groups and agencies. - 23 scientific publications have resulted from this monitoring project to date.
+We have defined the spatial extent and species composition of the largest documented seagrass bed on earth, and solidly defined a baseline to assess thange.

+We have defined the spatial and temporal pattern of seagrass community dynamics in the FKNMS and made predictions about future trajectories.

+We have identified long-term trends at stations in the FKNMS that are consistent with increases in nutrient availability.

+We have defined the effects of changing water quality on seagrass communities in south Florida

+We have documented the effects of storms on seagrass communities.

+We have experimentally confirmed the role of nitrogen, and of phosphorus near shore and in Florida Bay, in controlling seagrass bed structure and productivity near the reef tract in the FKNMS.

+We have provided data for the analysis of potential human impacts on benthic communities to other groups and agencies.

-Not all environmental threats can be monitored in a given monitoring program The original monitoring program design was regional in
+t all environmental threats can be monitored in a given nitoring program e original monitoring program design was regional in